mm9942/crypt_guard_cli/README.md

    ```

 ## Dependencies
-RustCryptGuard relies on the following dependencies as specified in `cargo.toml`:
+CryptGuard relies on the following dependencies as specified in `cargo.toml`:
 - `aes`: Version 0.8.3 for AES encryption.
 - `clap`: Version 4.4.18 for parsing command-line arguments, with `cargo` and `derive` features.
 - `env`: Version 0.0.0.